PyMVPA/PyMVPA/doc/source/classifiers.rst

 -------------------

-The :class:`~mvpa.clfs.knn.kNN` classifier makes predictions based on the labels of nearby samples.
+The :class:`~mvpa.clfs.knn.kNN` classifier makes predictions based on the targets of nearby samples.
 It currently uses Euclidean distance to determine the nearest neighbours, but future enhancements may include support for other kernels.